DeeEmm/Facebook-Auto-Reject-Spam-for-Groups/README.md

 **Installation and use:**

-Install Tampermonkey in your browser if you don't already have it.

-Create a new script in Tampermonkey.
+Open developerstools in Chrome

-Copy and paste the code above into the script editor.
+Copy and paste the code above into the console

-Save and activate the script.
+Hit, 'enter'

 When the script runs, it will automatically scroll down the page and click the "Dismiss" buttons as they appear.
 This will continue until the script is disabled or the page is closed.